docs-plus/ep_wrtc_heading/README.md

 - Display latency status for all users who participate in video calling.
 - Fixed video settings in Firefox, (Firefox does not support audio output).
 - Fixed and replace depricated webrtc API.
+- Redesign the reload button, the button will be dispatch reloading action to all users.

 ## License